 The experience groups with more than 70 records have search criteria containing topics specific to each experience group.
 While the search criteria for each group may vary, the layout of the screen and the functionality for each experience group is consistent.

 Biographical Information

 Name of interviewee

 Gender of interviewee

 Date of Birth of interviewee

 City of Birth of interviewee

 Country of Birth of interviewee

 Interview Information

-Interview Information State of interview

 State of interview

+Country of interview

+Language of interview